-Many used car dealers, especially independents, still manage their business with Excel spreadsheets.
-While it is a flexible and well-known tool, it has significant limitations as the volume of operations grows.
-At Dealcar, we have assisted many dealerships in making this leap: leaving Excel behind and adopting a unified digital system like a DMS, CRM, or ERP.
+Many used car dealerships, especially independent ones, still run their business with Excel spreadsheets.
+Although it is a flexible and well-known tool, it has important limitations when transaction volumes grow.
+At Dealcar we have supported many dealerships through this step: leaving Excel behind and adopting a unified digital system such as a DMS, CRM or ERP.

-This article explains in an educational way why it is worth taking that step, what benefits it brings, and how to do it without trauma.
+This article explains, in an educational way, why it is worth taking that step, what benefits it brings and how to do it without drama.

 Why is Excel no longer enough?